 Best buy has a similar trade in feature to Amazon: the process is just as simple and you only get a trade in for store credit.
 However, it’s much slower to get paid through Best Buy at closer to a ten day turnaround time instead of Amazon’s two days.

-Gazelle pays within seven days and offers an amazon gift card, PayPal, or check reimbursement options.
+Gazelle pays within seven days and offers the choice of an Amazon.com gift card, direct PayPal, or check reimbursement options.
 The system is quite simple like with Amazon and Best Buy, though with Gazelle you at least have different payment options.

 Nextworth takes around 10-15 business days to reimburse you, and they also give check, PayPal, and Target gift card reimbursement options.
 You can take your computer parts to a target to trade them in, though that option forces you to be reimbursed by target gift card.